neil-unomaha/CIF_CYBR_8950/Literature-Research.md

       - missing server data
       - internal and third party
     - Recommendations for API providers and API consumers to reduce faults

-4. Rationale
+4. Rationale:
 By identifying beforehand all possible API errors a user might run into, it can facilitate good documentation and help developers develop good API design which helps prevent errors from occurring.

 5. Investigative Approach:

     - Evaluated error responses to a large scale webserve (Adyen webservices)
     - Evaluated 2.43 million error responses from the logs
     - Surveyed API consumers

 6. Lessons Learned:

     - Most faults are caused by the following:
       - invalid request data (received input that cannot be handled)
       - missing request data (consumer fails to send needed info required for action)